 The first option (which the SSA prefers) is to file a single set of Forms W-2 per employee for the entire year, even if only part of the year's wages are subject to both social security and Medicare taxes.
-Check "941" (or "944") or "941-SS" in box b of Form W-3.
+Check "941" (or "944") in box b of Form W-3 or check "941-SS" in box b of Form W-3SS.
 The wages in box 5 of Form W-2 must be equal to or greater than the wages in box 3 of Form W-2.

 The second option is to file one set of Forms W-2 for wages subject only to Medicare tax and another set for wages subject to both social security and Medicare taxes.
 Use a separate Form W-3 to transmit each set of Forms W-2.
 For the Medicare-only Forms W-2, check "Medicare govt. emp." in box b of Form W-3.
-For the Forms W-2 showing wages subject to both social security and Medicare taxes, check "941" (or "944") or "941-SS" in box b of Form W-3.
+For the Forms W-2 showing wages subject to both social security and Medicare taxes, check "941" (or "944") in box b of Form W-3 or check "941-SS" in box b of Form W-3SS.
 The wages in box 5 of Form W-2 must be equal to or greater than the wages in box 3 of Form W-2.

 Group-term life insurance.
 You must include in boxes 1, 3, and 5 (or 14, if railroad retirement taxes apply) the cost of group-term life insurance that is more than the cost of \$50,000 of coverage, reduced by the amount the employee paid toward the insurance.
-Use the table in section 2 of Pub.
+Use Table 2-2 in Pub.
 15-B to determine the cost of the insurance.
 Also, show the amount in box 12 with code C. For employees, you must withhold social security and Medicare taxes, but not federal income tax.
 For coverage provided to former employees, the former employees must pay the employee part of social security and Medicare taxes (or railroad retirement taxes, if applicable) on the taxable cost of group-term life insurance over \$50,000 on Form 1040.
 You are not required to collect those taxes.
 However, you must report the uncollected social security tax (or railroad retirement taxes, if applicable) with code M and the uncollected Medicare tax (or RRTA Medicare tax, if applicable) with code N in box 12 of Form W-2.
 However, any uncollected Additional Medicare Tax (on the cost of group-term life insurance, which, in combination with other wages, is in excess of \$200,000) is not reported with code N in box 12.

 Health flexible spending arrangement (FSA).
-For plan years beginning after December 31, 2012, a cafeteria plan may not allow an employee to request salary reduction contributions for a health FSA in excess of \$2,500.
+For plan year 2016, a cafeteria plan may not allow an employee to request salary reduction contributions for a health FSA in excess of \$2,550 (as indexed for inflation).

-If a cafeteria plan timely complies with the written plan requirement limiting health FSA salary reduction contributions, but one or more employees are erroneously allowed to elect a salary reduction of more than \$2,500 (as indexed for inflation) for a plan year, the cafeteria plan will continue to be a section 125 cafeteria plan for that plan year if:
+If a cafeteria plan timely complies with the written plan requirement limiting health FSA salary reduction contributions, but one or more employees are erroneously allowed to elect a salary reduction of more than \$2,550 for a plan year, the cafeteria plan will continue to be a section 125 cafeteria plan for that plan year if: